bcdev/xrlint/CONTRIBUTING.md

   i.e., `<plugin>/rules/<rule>`.
 The module name should be the rule's name with dashes replaced by underscores.

-* Write a comprehensive test for your rule logic using `xrlint.testing.RuleTester`.
-It should be defined in a dedicated test module, i.e., `tests/rules/test_<rule>`.
+* Write a comprehensive test for your rule logic which should be defined in a dedicated module under `tests`, i.e., `tests/rules/test_<rule>`.
+  Consider using `xrlint.testing.RuleTester` which can save a lot of time and is used for almost all in-built rules.